muhammadaldacher/muhammadaldacher/docs/-Layout.md

 > Thanks to Eng.
-[Fady Sabry Negm](https://www.linkedin.com/in/fadysabrynegm/) who collected a lot of these material.
+[Fady Sabry Negm](https://www.linkedin.com/in/fadysabrynegm/) for his contribution in collecting these material.

 # Intro Tutorials
 | | Tutorial | Instructor | Affiliation | Material |  |